 Today is the beginning of Mad Men week on Just Chick Flicks.
-Each day this week, I will recap two episodes from Season 5 of the one of my favorite TV shows, Mad Men.
+Each day this week, I will recap two episodes from Season 5 of Mad Men.

 This is your chance to refresh your memory on all of the happenings at Sterling Cooper Draper Pryce.
-If you are a fan of the show, you might agree with me that Season 5 was probably the best season ever.
+If you are a fan of the show, you probably agree with me that Season 5 was the best season ever.
 Especially the episode: The Suitcase.

-So fix yourself a cocktail and relax while I recap episodes 1 and 2.
+So mix yourself a cocktail and relax while I recap episodes 1 and 2 of Mad Men.

 A Little Kiss

 It’s 1966 and the world is changing.
 The civil rights movement comes to Mad Men.
 The season opens with a group of African-Americans protesting Y & R, a Madison Avenue ad agency for their unfair hiring practices.
 To shame their competition, Roger decides to place a newspaper ad stating that SCDP is an equal opportunity employer.
 Before you know it, the waiting room is filled with African-Americans applicants.
 And just as I predicted, Don Draper has a new secretary. *Affiliate Disclaimer: This page contains affiliate links

 Peggy and the rest of the creative team are hard at work on the Heinz Beans campaign.
 The problem is, how can they make a bowl of beans exciting?
 Peggy’s ideas do not impress the clients and Don is not supportive.
 So it’s back to the drawing board.

 Joan is still on maternity leave.
 Feeling overwhelmed by caring for a new baby and that her job might be in danger, Joan makes a surprise visit to the office.
 There are a few awkward moments with Roger and Joan, and with Pete and Peggy as she holds Baby Kevin.